rianoc/MQTT_blog/README.md

 [MQTT](http://mqtt.org/) is a messaging protocol for the Internet of Things (IoT).
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.

-KX have  released an MQTT interface.
-Documented on [code.kx.com](https://code.kx.com/q/interfaces/mqtt/) with source code available on [Github](https://github.com/KXSystems/mqtt).
+KX have  released an MQTT interface, documented on [code.kx.com](https://code.kx.com/q/interfaces/mqtt/) with source code available on [Github](https://github.com/KXSystems/mqtt).
 The interface supports Linux/Mac/Windows platforms.

 ## Sections